The Company is committed to protecting the privacy and security of your personal information.

 It applies to all employees, workers and contractors.

-The Companies are a "data controller".
+The Company is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 This notice applies to current and former employees, workers and contractors.
 This notice does not form part of any contract of employment or other contract to provide services.
 We may update this notice at any time.